zilphar/IoT-Sensor-Data-Warehouse/README.md

 The fact table was populated with realistic sample readings across different sensors and times, each associated with a project and timestamp.

-### Views & Stored Procedures
+### Views and Stored Procedures
 #### 1. View: sensorreadings
-This view joins all relevant dimension tables with the fact table, providing a flat structure to simplify analytics.
+This view joins all relevant dimension tables with the fact table, providing a easily readable dataset.

 #### 2. Stored Procedure: sp_sensorreadings
 A procedure was created to:

 a.
-Compare live sensor readings with dynamic thresholds stored in a ThresholdLookup table.
+Compare live sensor readings with dynamic thresholds stored in a ThresholdLookup table (I created a threshold table sensorthreshold to hold the threshold values for several senors)

 b.
-Label each reading as Normal, Abnormal Low, or Abnormal High.
+Label each reading as Normal, Abnormal Low, or Abnormal High depending on each values position from the min and max threshold.

 c.
-Automate anomaly detection logic to be used in monitoring dashboards or alerting systems.
+Automate anomaly detection logic to be used in alerting systems or monitoring dashboards.

 ### Analysis Features
 This project demonstrates:

-1. Time-series data storage and dimension modeling.
+1. Time-series data storage and dimension modeling using star schema.

 2. Threshold-based anomaly detection via SQL logic.